ibm-cloud-docs/text-to-speech/word-timing.md

 ### Timings for SSML text
 {: #timingSSML}

-When the service synthesizes plain text, it returns all input characters except for blankspaces as part of the strings in its word timing response.
-However, the same is not true of SSML, since some SSML elements do not generate audio.
+When the service synthesizes plain text, it returns all input characters except for blank spaces as part of the strings in its word timing response.
+The same is not true of SSML, since some SSML elements do not generate audio.
 The following list summarizes the SSML elements that can impact word timing information:

--   `<say-as>` indicates how the text that is enclosed between the opening and closing `<say-as>` tags is to be handled in the normalization step, with additional attributes specifying how the embedded text is to be spoken.
+-   `<say-as>` indicates how the text that is enclosed between the opening and closing `<say-as>` tags is to be handled in the normalization step.
+Additional attributes specify how the embedded text is to be spoken.
 The following example indicates how the date is to be spoken:

     ```xml
     The baby was born on <say-as interpret-as="date" format="mdy">3/4/2016</say-as>.